Echinaceae (Compositae)

 E. pupurea ‘Magnus Superior’ - A nice, long flowering cultivar of the purple coneflower.
 July to September.
 4’-5’ with flowers.

 Purple coneflower is the classic ornamental and medicinal plant and one of the inspirations for this nursery.
-The idea of medicinal landscaping.
-A beautiful native plant that blooms for two months in late summer and, with breeding, in a wide range of colors.
+The idea of “useful” landscaping.
+A beautiful native North American plant that blooms for two months in late summer and, with breeding, in a wide range of colors.
 Likes full sun, rich, well drained, and limed soils.
 The roots are a traditional medicinal used for a wide range of ailments and as a general immune system stimulant.
-We carry five selections currently (there are more).
+Almost all of the cultivars have been bred out of the purpurea species and there is an endless avalanche of new ones every year.
+We carry five selections currently, mostly emphasizing the species forms.

 E. pallida - From the midwest, narrow drooping pale pink petals.
 July to September.